apache/cloudstack-docs-admin/source/networking2.rst

 #.

    Wait for the update to complete.
-Don’t try to restart VMs until the network change is complete.
+Don't try to restart VMs until the network change is complete.

 #.